persello/persello.github.io/content/projects/vhdl-game-of-life/index.md

 ```

-Internally, it uses single-letter commands followed by some arguments, which can bea easily parsed in the VHDL testbench.
+Internally, it uses single-letter commands followed by some arguments, which can be easily parsed in the VHDL testbench.

 On the VDHL side, the code is organised in three different entities: